brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 It might take a moment
 for your eyes to calibrate the scale of this image.
-The $Ct cliffs atop the canyon wall stand more than a thousand feet above BA Creek at the bottom — you are looking at nearly a vertical quarter mile of rock.
+The $Ct cliffs stand
+more than a thousand feet above BA Creek on the valley floor — you are looking at nearly a vertical quarter mile of rock.
-The creek, though it’s a full twenty feet wide, is barely visible as a slender brown-green ribbon running along the base of the cliffs.
+The creek, though it’s a full twenty feet wide, is barely visible here as a slender brown-green ribbon running along the base of the cliffs.
 The NKT alongside it is invisible, though you might spot the Clear Creek Trail curving toward the photographer across the near side of the valley floor.

+The hiker and nephews, alas,
+fail to notice this second exposure of orange stone, which is soon hidden behind other cliffs as they finish descending the SKT and cross the bridge over the Colorado River.
-It’s nearly 9am as the hiker and nephews reach this section of the NKT.
+It’s nearly 9am as they refill with water at BA Campground, start up the NKT, and pass Phantom Ranch.
-With their attention on the trail in front of them and their eyes shaded by hat brims, they never even see the rusty orange outcrop high in the cliffs above.
-They see only the rock that’s level with the trail: rugged slopes of $Xr, a basement rock of exactly the sort that the BAH expects.
+By the time they’re directly beneath the rusty orange outcrop, it’s entirely hidden by the steeper $Xr cliffs right along the trail — basement rocks of exactly the sort that the BAH expects.
-At this point, his mental Grand Canyon schematic remains unchallenged.

 ## B’s DD